Unleash the Potential of Your Texts with Powerful Keywords Extraction Using NLP and Python

 An annotator in Spark NLP is a component that performs a specific NLP task on a text document and adds annotations to it.
 An annotator takes an input text document and produces an output document with additional metadata, which can be used for further processing or analysis.
 For example, a named entity recognizer annotator might identify and tag entities such as people, organizations, and locations in a text document, while a sentiment analysis annotator might classify the sentiment of the text as positive, negative, or neutral.

-To install Spark NLP in Python, simply use your favorite package manager (conda, pip, etc.).
+To install Spark NLP and extract keywords in Python, simply use your favorite package manager (conda, pip, etc.).
 For example:

 pip install spark-nlp pip install pyspark